 Andrew is the Assistant Director at Bach to Rock.
 A proud and native Houstonian, he grew up in the Katy area.
 He enjoys all genres of music and has a background in music school management.
 His favorite instrument to play is the acoustic guitar and he is working on mastering his favorite tunes.
 Andrews hobbies include attending concerts, playing basketball and traveling to new places.
 In addition to helping run operations at B2R, he is pursuing a business administration degree.

 Staff & Music Teachers

-Michelle is the administrative assistant at Bach to Rock Memorial.
+Michelle is the Assistant Director at Bach to Rock Memorial.
 She is a native Houstonian and has been playing cello for several years.
 Her favorite bands include Blue October and The Cranberries.
 When she’s not working the front desk at B2R, she enjoys interior decorating and exploring Houston’s culinary delights.
 Michelle is currently studying Allied Health at Lone Star college and plans to pursue a career in pediatrics.

 Chrissy teaches cello, violin, viola and early childhood classes at Bach to Rock!
 She graduated from Youngstown State University in Ohio with a Bachelor's in Music Performance.
 She has performed with the Youngstown Symphony Orchestra, including concerts with Barry Manilow, Earth Wind & Fire, and Jodi Benson.
 Chrissy has been teaching lessons for more than 15 years, taught elementary & middle school general music, and is now a high school orchestra director.
 In her free time, she enjoys baking and listening to musicals.